TEMPLE CITY POODLES

 1. If possible, book an appointment before your puppy comes home.
 Plan on having their first full grooming done at around 14-16 weeks old.

 2. Keep a regular grooming schedule.
-I recommend every 6 weeks, or 8 weeks for dogs with shorter trims.
+I recommend every 6 weeks, or 8 weeks for dogs with shorter trims/slower growing coats.

 3. When you pick your dog up from each appointment, book for your next appointment while you are there.
 If your schedule doesn't allow for booking that far in advance, ask your groomer if you can be kept on a cancellation list, and then plan to book as soon as your schedule allows.